-Ever since I first clapped eyes on a picture of someone relaxing in the pools at Grutas Tolantongo I knew I NEEDED to visit!
+Ever since I first clapped eyes on a picture of someone relaxing in the pools at Grutas de Tolantongo I knew I NEEDED to visit!
 I couldn’t quite believe that this place 1.
 Existed and 2.
 Was in Mexico, and so close to Mexico City.

 Why Visit Grutas Tolantongo

 Yes I know, I’m a big cliche.
-I went to Grutas Tolantongo just for the instagram shot, but having visited there, I’m happy to report there are many more reasons to go there that just getting “The Shot”.
+I went to Grutas Tolantongo just for the instagram shot, but having visited there, I’m happy to report there are many more reasons to go there than just getting “The Shot”.
 It’s a great way to spend the day relaxing in the Tolantongo hot springs

 What is Grutas Tolantongo

 Firstly, you may be wondering what grutas Tolantongo even is.
-Well the word ‘grutas’ is a Spanish word for cave.
+Well, the word ‘grutas’ is a Spanish word for cave.
 So it translates into Tolantongo caves in English.
 As well as some super cool caves to explore (don’t forget your flashlight) what Grutas Tolantongo Mexico is really famous for is the hot spring pools.

 The Tolantongo hot springs have always been there, but the actual sight was developed for tourism back in the 1970’s.
-These days it’s the main source of income for the local people in San Cristobal and a very popular tourist destination with people from Mexico City and its neighbouring state.
+These days it’s the main source of income for the local people in San Cristobal and a very popular tourist destination with people from Mexico City and its neighboring state.
 What you will notice when you visit the Tolantongo caves is just how many families there are vacationing there.
 It was actually really nice to see.

 As of right now, Tolantongo isn’t so well known outside of the area it’s in.
 I only saw one other group of foreign tourists there and half of my Mexican friends had even heard of it.
 So if you want to visit, go now before it gets too popular!
+If you’re into Yoga, you could also find a couple of relaxing Yoga retreats in Grutas Tolantongo.

 Things To Do Grutas Tolantongo